whiprandolph/bestseller/Part 2 - Why Are We So Lost/13 - Can Whole Nations Embrace High Standards.md

 Men of healthy nations show what it's like to live with total integrity and bravery, and they reveal just how far from this high standard most men in unhealthy nations typically live.

 Apache man Geronimo described how young men were expected to show "no color of cowardice, or weakness of any kind."
 All boys were trained to be warriors who would protect their people.
-Geronimo stated the minimal, entry-level requirement: "[once the youth] has proven beyond question that he can bear hardships without complaint, and that he is a stranger to fear, he is admitted to the council of the warriors in the lowest rank."[xxx-geronimo autobio|preparation of a warrior]
+Geronimo stated the minimal, entry-level requirement: "[once the youth] has proven beyond question that he can bear hardships without complaint, and that he is a stranger to fear, he is admitted to the council of the warriors in the lowest rank."[xxx-geronimo autobio|preparation of a warrior] They were capable of running 75 miles per day for three days straight while carrying their food.[xxx-indian running|p138]

 Huron men intentionally practiced bravery throughout their adult lives so they would be ready to protect their people from any injustice or threat.
 This included intentionally causing themselves pain to practice maintaining composure under duress.[xxx-huron farmers of the north|44]